univention/ucsschool-id-connector/docs/development.rst

     $ pre-commit run -a

-This will create a directory ``venv`` with a Python virtualenv with the app and all its dependencies in it.
+This will create a directory ``venv`` with a Python virtual environment with the app and all its dependencies in it.

 You can later on also "activate" the ``venv`` using: